Month: May 2026

 The marketplace that answers these questions early has a competitive advantage before the first user signs up.

-How do you attract buyers without enough sellers – and how do you attract sellers without enough buyers?
+Every multi-vendor marketplace development project faces the same uncomfortable question: how do you attract buyers without enough sellers, and how do you attract sellers without enough buyers?

-This is the classic “chicken and egg” problem.
 In practice, many founders try to solve it with marketing spend alone: they run ads, recruit vendors manually, offer discounts, and hope liquidity appears.
+But mature marketplaces solve this with product mechanics.

 The goal is not simply to “get more sellers.”
 The goal is to shorten the distance between seller interest and seller activation, then make every new seller improve the buyer experience instead of making the catalog messier.